gabe-sky/puppet-set_noop/README.md

 For more information on Bolt's configuration and command-line options, refer to [the Bolt online documentation](https://puppet.com/docs/bolt/0.x/bolt.html).

-Here's a more thorough example of taking some Linux nodes out of noop mode, on Linux, prompting for the root user's password and ignoring SSH host key checks:
+Here's a more thorough example of taking some Linux nodes out of noop mode, prompting for the root user's password and ignoring SSH host key checks:

     bolt task run set_noop setting=false \
       --no-host-key-check --user root --password \